 What does it cost to attend Marian University Preparatory School?

-Is there tuition assistance or financial aid available?
+Is tuition assistance or financial aid available?

-Do you provide textbooks on instructional materials?
+Do you provide textbooks and instructional materials?

 Can my child work at their own pace?